theta360developers/plugin-guide/docs/index.md

 *By [Craig Oda and Jesse Casman](/about/) of [Oppkey](http://oppkey.com/)*

 This is a compilation of community experiences and tests from members of [theta360.guide](http://theta360.guide), an independent developer community for RICOH THETA cameras.
-This is not an official Ricoh group.
 The *community-created* document you are reading may contain factual errors.
+Please help the community to update this document using pull requests on [GitHub](https://github.com/theta360developers/plugin-guide).

-## Official Ricoh Documentation
+## Official Ricoh Information

 - [Plug-in SDK](https://github.com/ricohapi/theta-plugin-sdk)
 - [Plug-in API](https://api.ricoh/docs/theta-plugin/api/?utm_source=theta360guide)